EURO GOVT-Bunds fall after U.S. data; outlook hinges on bank plans

 "But ... that doesn't change the general picture that things are slowing and job creation is too slow."

-The Bund future FGBLc1 tested support levels around 135 after the release of the U.S. data before paring losses to settle 47 ticks lower at 135.41.
+The Bund future FGBLc1 fell after the data, testing support levels around 135, before paring losses to settle 47 ticks lower at 135.41.

-Losses were cut even further in after-hours trading in reaction to the latest round of sovereign downgrades, leaving the contract last 14 ticks lower at 135.75.

 The session low came at 135.08, above last week's low of 135.01 -- highlighted by technical analysts as a key support that would be a bearish trigger if broken on a sustained basis.